xiechaos/ribotagger/README.md

 The tabular files can be used for your 16S/18S profiling analysis, while the BIOM file can be directly used by tools like QIIME.

 Please check the poster.pdf for an overview of the package.
+For more details, please read the official publication at https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-1378-x

 ## Example Runs
 ### Sample data